 We define the alpha level as 0.05 divided by six which is a family-wise error control by Bonferroni correction, and the statistical power as 0.95 for our sample size planning.
 Our statistical model is Gaussian random-effect models as explained in 1.2 Analysis plan.

-Our power analysis estimated that n=44 recording sets is estimated as the minimum required sample size to achieve the above type I and type II error control levels when testing our six null hypotheses.
-Further details can be found in the Supplementary Materials.
+Our power analysis estimated that n=60 recording sets is estimated as the minimum required sample size to achieve the above type I and type II error control levels when testing our six null hypotheses (seeSupplementary Materials S3.2 for details).
+The features other than the sign of f0 slope (i.e. f0, IOI rate, rate of change of f0, f0 ratio, and spectral centroid) were estimated to have a relatively low between-study (recording set) variance, so the required number of recording sets computed for each feature is estimated to be lower than 10.
+However, as shown in Fig. 5, the sign of f0 slope has a large between-study variance, and that resulted in 60 recording pairs being needed.

+Please note that our power analysis does not take into account the specific languages used.
+While it would be ideal to have models that capture how languages (and other factors such as sex, age, etc.) influence the song-speech difference, we do not have enough empirical data or prior studies to build such models at this moment.
+Hence we simply treat each recording data without such factors, controlling for language family relationships separately in our robustness analyses.
+Future studies may be able to better incorporate such factors in a power analysis based on the data our study will provide.

 Robustness analyses